• Menu

 RACE INFORMATION

-AID STATION CUTOFFS: For those doing the 200 miler, you must be at the 100 miles (Glen Haffy CA) by 6am Friday morning.
+AID STATION CUTOFFS: For those doing the 200 miler, you must be at 100 miles (Glen Haffy CA) by 12pm Sunday.

 PACERS: